CyberJsec47/Arduino-HED/README.md

 The data from the outdoor weather station will need to be sent to the Pi inside over a short distance.<br> The [SparkFun](https://thepihut.com/products/sparkfun-arduino-iot-weather-station) Comes with an ESP32 board so I can use its WiFi capabilities to send the data with the MQTT protocol by setting the the board as publisher and the RaspPi and a subscriber.<br> To do this I am using the Mosquitto MQTT broker on the Pi.

 ---
+### Display

+Using Tkinter I have created a executable desktop icon that runs the Tkinter GUI module which is connected to the Matplot graphs creating one intergrated display